 One of the most annoying things about using the internet are redirects and pop-up windows.
 When you attempt to go to one website, you end up at another.
 Ads, music, and auto-playing movies on the website are quite unpleasant.
 Thankfully, there is a solution to this problem.

-It is always disturbing when you click on links and it automatically redirects to 3-4 pages on different tabs or even more.
+It is always disturbing when you click on links and they automatically redirect you to 3-4 pages on different tabs or even more.
 But every browser offers some advanced settings that block webpage redirects.

 Why Block Webpage Redirects?

-You might not aware what that links contains.
-Nowadays it is very common that you come in the target of phishing scams, malicious websites, and other such things.
-It is always advisable to stay alert with these links.
-We recommend you to use some best Internet security protection software.
-In our list, BullGuard, Avira Internet Security, Emsisoft Anti-malware are some of the best internet security software.
+You might not be aware of what those links contain.
+Nowadays, it is widespread for you come in the target of phishing scams, malicious websites, and other such things.
+It is always advisable to stay on alert with these links.
+We recommend you use some of the best Internet security protection software.
+In our list, BullGuard, Avira Internet Security, and Emsisoft Anti-malware are some of the best internet security software.

-Here in this tutorial, we are going to check Safari browser, Google Chrome, and Internet Explorer, Edge browser, Opera, and Firefox.
+Here in this tutorial, we are going to check the Safari browser, Google Chrome, Internet Explorer, Edge browser, Opera, and Firefox.

-If you are facing too many redirects on Safari browser, follow some simple steps below.
+If you are facing too many redirects in the Safari browser, follow some simple steps below.

 - On the top menu tabs, choose Preferences.

-- Go to Privacy tab from the list.
+- Go to the Privacy tab from the list.